This biography consists of two parts. Part-I is a profile summarizing the Candidate’s current and past

 Summary of Current and Past Profession/Prior Public Experience

-Michael Chan is a Congressional candidate from New York running for the US House of Representatives,
+Michael Chan is a Congressional candidate from New York in 2012, having gained supports by multiple

 Academically, paired with a Master’s degree in Public Administration (MPA) from The Graduate School